EvolvedAwesome/translator-app/README.md

-# Translator stack using Rust and jQuery
+# Translator app using Rust and jQuery

+Translator app uses a jQuery frontend and a Rust backend to provide CRUD operations on a single-table database front-end.
+Restricted to using jQuery for the front-end interface.
+Uses Rust libraries Rocket and Diesel.
+Written under time restriction.

 ## Running the webserver in development mode